 If you’re interested in off-piste and ski touring, this video shows a simple short set of points that can help you significantly reduce the chance of an accident.
 It also briefly shows you a more complete set of accident reduction points that, if applied, can help you to stay as safe around avalanche terrain as the risks we encounter in our everyday activities, like driving a car .
 The goal is our mission, help you to make the most of your time in the mountains.
 Designed for all levels: it’s a starting point for beginners; a risk management guide for those more experienced; and a great training tool for professionals.

 The framework approach serves as a great memory aid.
 It helps you apply the key accident reduction points.
 This year’s talks are focused on the HAT Accident Reduction Framework and everyone who attends will get a special accident reduction framework card that acts as a reminder on how to manage risk and stay safe.

-There are three types of events this year.
+There are four types of events this year.

 Thank you to ORTOVOX, Ellis Brigham and the Ski Club of Great Britain for their support in bringing this programme to off piste skiers and ski tourers.

 Everyone who ventures off piste needs to attend both Henry’s Essentials and In-depth talks.
 Great insight shared in a very down-to-earth way, with the message that skiing in the backcountry *can* be relatively safe *if* a set structure for decision making is applied every single time you go out.
 I